Rotator Cuff Tear Specialist

 What is a rotator cuff tear?

-The rotator cuff comprises four muscles and tendons that work together to move your arms and keep your shoulder joint in place.
+The rotator cuff is made up of four muscles and tendons that work together to "rotate" and move your arms and keep your shoulder joint in place.
 A rotator cuff tear is a common injury in which the tendon that protects the top of your shoulder gets damaged.

 There are two main types of rotator cuff tears:

 A complete, or full-thickness, tear separates the tendon from the bone.
-This type of tear basically causes a hole in your tendon.
+This type of tear is essentially a full and complete dissconnection of the rotator cuff tendon from the bone.

 What causes rotator cuff injuries?